10 Best Banks for Small Business in 2023

 - You want a traditional brick-and-mortar bank that offers a full suite of business banking services

-- You need more free transactions out of your basic checking, as Bank of America’s Fundamentals Business Checking offers up to 200 free each month
+- You need more free transactions out of your basic checking as Bank of America’s Fundamentals Business Checking offers up to 200 free each month

 - You want to earn rewards from your checking account in addition to $500 in bonuses with qualifying actions

-Bank of America has two business checking accounts with easily waivable monthly fees.
+Bank of America has two business checking accounts with easily-waivable monthly fees.
 With assistance from your business banking advisor, you can go from one account to the other as your business needs change.
 You get up to $7,500 in cash deposits per month for free before the bank charges fees.
 If you advance to the higher-tier Business Advantage Relationship Banking, you get up to $20,000 a month in free cash deposits.
 The bank charges 30 cents for every $100 you exceed either threshold.

-Another area Bank of America stands out is ongoing rewards.
-Besides potentially earning $500 with qualifying actions, it grants rewards for cash back and travel through the company’s business credit cards.
+In addition, it offers rewards for cash back and travel through the company’s business credit cards.
 With the company’s preferred rewards for business, you can earn 25% to 75% bonus rewards on credit cards and get a 5% to 20% higher interest rate on business advantage savings accounts.

 What We Like